College of Business

-Idaho State University offers a four-year undergraduate program of business administration and liberal arts subjects leading to the degree of Bachelor of Business Administration as well as a Bachelor of Arts and a Bachelor of Science.
-There are eight majors available—Accounting, Economics, Finance, General Business, Business Informatics, Health Informatics, Management, and Marketing.
-The College of Business also offers minors in Business Administration, Economics, Informatics, Marketing, and International Commerce.
-In addition, the Master of Business Administration and Master of Accountancy degrees are offered through the Graduate School.
-The B.B.A., M.B.A., M.Acc. and accounting programs are nationally accredited by AACSB, the International Association for Management Education.
+The Idaho State University College of Business offers a four-year undergraduate program of business administration and liberal arts subjects leading to the degree of Bachelor of Business Administration or a Bachelor of Science.
+There are seven majors available—Accounting, Economics, Finance, General Business, Healthcare Administration, Management, and Marketing.
+The College of Business offers minors in Business and Economics as well as certificates in Financial Literacy, Professional Sales, Labor Economics, Project Management, and Entrepreneurship.
+In addition, the Master of Business Administration, Master of Accountancy, and Master of Healthcare Administration degrees are offered through the Graduate School.
+The B.B.A., M.B.A., M.Acc., and accounting programs are nationally accredited by AACSB, the International Association for Management Education.

 Role and Mission

 The College of Business, an integral part of Idaho State University, shares the role and mission of the university as established by the State Board of Education.

 The primary mission of the College is to meet our students where they are by providing life changing educational opportunities and an engaging and applied educational experience.
 We leverage relationships among faculty, staff, alumni, and the business community to increase student success and support the economic development of our community.
 With world-class faculty and staff, we develop outstanding business professionals who perform effectively and ethically in local communities and across the globe.

 All business majors should have a solid foundation in each of the discipline areas (accounting, economics, finance, management, and marketing), as well as be capable of solving open-ended business problems by effectively communicating and working as part of a team.
 Specifically, the College of Business students should be able to:

 - Use quantitative and analytical techniques to solve business problems;